Fitness trackers can look good, too - 10 of our editors' favourites

 Fitbit Versa 4 review

-Tested by: Ally Head, Health Editor
+Tested by: Ally Head, Senior Health Editor

+Is it accurate?
 The new Fitbit Versa 4 has been dubbed the most advanced smartwatch from the brand, so as a Health Editor, I was eager to test it out.
-I trialed my first Fitbit back in 2015 and trained for my first-ever marathon using one.
+I trialled my first Fitbit back in 2015 and trained for my first-ever marathon using one.
 While they’re certainly great at pulling health stats, they weren’t so great on accurate stats and battery life back in the day - which is why I was pleasantly surprised to find that the Versa 4’s stats were similar enough to my much-loved Garmin Forerunner, and the battery life lasted around four to five days.

+What are the fitness trackers USP's?
 They’ve got a snazzy new stress monitor which I found super useful and It was more effective at reminding me to slow down and breathe than other competitor models I’ve tried.
 It promises to monitor your heart rate variability, skin temperature, and more.

-While it wasn’t the easiest to set up and navigate - it took me around an hour to get it up and running, and for me to understand what buttons meant what - once you’ve got the hang of it, it’s simple enough.
+Overall: While it wasn’t the easiest to set up and navigate - it took me around an hour to get it up and running, and for me to understand what buttons meant what - once you’ve got the hang of it, it’s simple enough.
 Plus, it looks great, accurately records your health stats, and lasts nearly a week.
 I'd buy if you exercise a few times a week and love tracking your workout classes and steps - Garmins are still my go-to for marathon running.

 A product shot of the Fitbit Inspire 3, one of the best fitness trackers